Temperature dependence of coercivity for isolated Ni nanowires unraveled by high-sensitivity micromagnetometry: Magnetic hysteresis loops

-A silicon micromechanical torsional oscillator can be used as high sensitivity micromagnetometer.
+A silicon micromechanical torsional oscillator can be used as a high-sensitivity micromagnetometer.
 The resonant frequency of the microdevice with a magnetic sample adhered to its plate is

-where $k_e$ is the elastic restorative constant of the serpentine springs and $I$ is the moment of inertia of the whole system along its center rotational axis.
+where $k_e$ is the elastic restorative constant of the serpentine springs, and $I$ is the moment of inertia of the whole system along its center rotational axis.

-Because Ni NWs are ferromagnetic and have a large shape anisotropy, well below their Curie temperature an external magnetic field $\mathbf{H}$ applied parallel to the plate plane exerts an additional restoring torque and therefore the new resonant frequency will be
+Because Ni NWs are ferromagnetic and have a large shape anisotropy well below their Curie temperature, an external magnetic field $\mathbf{H}$ applied parallel to the plate plane exerts an additional restoring torque, and therefore, the new resonant frequency will be

-Here, $k_M$ is the effective elastic constant originated by the interaction between the magnetization of the sample, $\mathbf{M}$, and the field, $\mathbf{H}$.
-As discussed in Sec.~\ref{micromag}, $k_M$ will be zero in cases I and II, positive in case III (restoring torque), and negative in case IV (anti-restoring torque).
+Here, $k_M$ is the effective elastic constant originated by the interaction between the magnetization of the sample $\mathbf{M}$ and the field $\mathbf{H}$.
+As discussed in Sec.~\ref{micromag}, $k_M$ will be zero in cases I and II, positive in case III (restoring torque), and negative in case IV (antirestoring torque).

 To calculate the magnetization of the sample, we proceed as follows.
 Typically, $|\Delta \nu|=|\nu_r - \nu_0| \ll \nu_0$.
-Then, from Eqs.(\ref{nu_0}) and (\ref{nu_r}) it is possible to deduce that
+Then from Eqs.~(\ref{nu_0}) and (\ref{nu_r}), it is possible to deduce that

-This effective elastic constant depends on $\mathbf{M}$ and it can be calculated from energy considerations \cite{Dolz2008,Zijlstra1961,Morillo1998}.
+This effective elastic constant depends on $\mathbf{M}$, and it can be calculated from energy considerations \cite{Dolz2008,Zijlstra1961,Morillo1998}.
 Given the high aspect ratio of the NWs, the energy per unit volume of the sample can be written as

-where the first term represents the Zeeman interaction and the second is the uniaxial shape anisotropy energy. $\mathbf{n}$ is a unit vector pointing along the major (easy) axis of each NW (parallel to the plate of the micromechanical oscillator), and $K_n$ is the corresponding uniaxial shape anisotropy constant.
-As the oscillation's amplitude is very small (around 1 sexagesimal degree at resonance), it is possible to write that \cite{Zijlstra1961,Morillo1998}
+where the first term represents the Zeeman interaction, and the second is the uniaxial shape anisotropy energy.
+Here, $\mathbf{n}$ is a unit vector pointing along the major (easy) axis of each NW (parallel to the plate of the micromechanical oscillator), and $K_n$ is the corresponding uniaxial shape anisotropy constant.
+As the oscillation amplitude is very small ($\sim 1$ sexagesimal degree at resonance), it is possible to write that \cite{Zijlstra1961,Morillo1998}

-where $V_n$ is the volume of the sample and we have assumed that both, the temperature and the magnitude of the external field, are constants.
+where $V_n$ is the volume of the sample, and we have assumed that both the temperature and the magnitude of the external field are constants.
 Equation (\ref{mainEq}) is valid if the module of magnetization does not change appreciably throughout the oscillation cycle, a condition that is well satisfied given the small amplitude of oscillation.